What Are Accounting Estimates?

-Accounting Estimate is technique to measure those items in accounting that have no accurate way of quantification and are therefore estimated on the basis of judgement and knowledge derived from past experience.
+Accounting Estimate is a technique to measure those items in accounting that have no accurate quantification and are therefore estimated based on judgment and knowledge derived from experience. .
+They involve certain elements in the financial statements whose value cannot be determined using objective data.

-Here are the top 8 list of Accounting estimates examples –
+Here are the top 8 list of significant accounting estimates examples –

 #1 – Accounts Receivables

-Accounts ReceivablesAccounts ReceivablesAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
-It appears as a current asset in the corporate balance sheet. is one of the most common examples.
+Accounts ReceivablesAccounts ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. are one of the most common examples.
 As we see below, Ligand considers receivables past due based on contractual payment terms of 30 to 90 days.

 source: Ligand SEC Filings